dV/dt < 0 (V decreasing)

 Lyapunov: V = x²+y² works but gives non-circular level curves relative to the flow.
 The "natural" candidate from solving AᵀP+PA = −I is an ellipse aligned with the eigenvectors.

-Key insight: The cross-term candidate V = x²+bxy+y² (b ≠ 0) can give a tighter ROA estimate than the isotropic one because it better matches the geometry of the flow.
+Key insight: The general quadratic with a nonzero cross-term b can give a tighter ROA estimate than the isotropic one because it better matches the geometry of the flow.

 Eigenvalues: 1 ± i (complex, Re > 0)